couchbasecloud/terraform-provider-couchbase-capella/examples/audit_log_settings/README.md

 2. UPDATE: Update the audit log settings configuration using Terraform.
 3. Detect the resource was updated from outside of Terraform
 4. IMPORT: Import audit log settings that exists in Capella but not in the terraform state file.
+5. DELETE:  It is not supported by API server so it's just a noop (ie removes resource from state file).

 If you check the `terraform.template.tfvars` file - Make sure you copy the file to `terraform.tfvars` and update the values of the variables as per the correct organization access.